powa-team/pg_stat_kcache/README.rst

 The following GUCs can be configured, in ``postgresql.conf``:

-- *pg_stat_kcache.linux_hz* (int, default -1): informs pg_stat_kcache of the linux CONFIG_HZ config option.
+- *pg_stat_kcache.linux_hz* (int, default -1): informs pg_stat_kcache of the
+  linux CONFIG_HZ config option.
 This is used by pg_stat_kcache to compensate for sampling errors.
 The default value is -1, tries to guess it at startup.
 - *pg_stat_kcache.track* (enum, default top): controls which statements are tracked by pg_stat_kcache.
 Specify top to track top-level statements (those issued directly by clients), all to also track nested statements (such as statements invoked within functions), or none to disable statement statistics collection.
-- *pg_stat_kcache.track_planning* (bool, default off): controls whether planning operations and duration are tracked by pg_stat_kcache.
+- *pg_stat_kcache.track_planning* (bool, default off): controls whether planning operations and duration are tracked by pg_stat_kcache (requires PostgreSQL 13 or above).

 Usage
 =====